Configure a Patton VoIP Gateways with 3CX

 For a E1 device:

-By pressing the ”Generate config file”, the 3CX Management Console will directly open the web interface of the patton gateway on the “Import Configuration” page (e.g. http://192.168.1.2/imp-cfg.html).
-A configuration file is automatically downloaded which then needs to be saved and uploaded onto the patton device by using the browse and import button.
+By pressing the ”Generate config file”, the 3CX Management Console will directly open the web interface of the Patton gateway on the “Import Configuration” page (e.g. http://192.168.9.45/imp-cfg.html).
+A configuration file is automatically downloaded which then needs to be saved and uploaded onto the Patton device by using the browse and import button.

-The device will reboot once in order to apply the configuration.
-After this the Port/Trunk status should change from RED to GREEN.
+The device will reboot in order to apply the configuration.
+After this the “Port/Trunk” status on the Management Console should change from RED to GREEN.